jayniz/zeta/README.md

 😱But **THE INTERN JUST BROKE THE NOTIFICATION SERVICE** because it depends on the `recipient_id` property 😱

-Wouldn't it be nice of some test local to the **MessageService** repository to tell the poorintern that removing the `recipient_id` property breaks the expectations other services have of the *MessageService* BEFORE they deploy?
+Wouldn't it be nice of some test local to the **MessageService** repository to tell the poor intern that removing the `recipient_id` property breaks the expectations other services have regarding the *MessageService* BEFORE the intern hits the red deploy button?

 ## Yes, it would!